Where do the fishing nets come from in 7vs. Wild?

 Share

-The third season of 7 vs. Wild is once again really exciting.
-And at the same time shocking, because the entire coast of the lonely island is littered with plastic waste.
-Whether flip-flops, drinking bottles, balls or dolls - every tide brings more of it ashore.
-It is no secret, that we have a garbage problem , but rarely do we see it so clearly.
-The masses of old fishing nets in particular attract our attention because they prove to be extremely useful for the contestants of 7 vs Wild.
+The third season of 7 vs. Wild is once again truly exciting.
+And at the same time shocking, because the entire coast of the deserted island is littered with plastic waste.
+Whether flip-flops, drinking bottles, balls, or dolls – every tide brings more of it ashore.
+It's no secret, We know we have a garbage problem , but rarely are we so clearly exposed to it.
+The masses of old fishing nets, in particular, catch our attention, as they prove extremely useful to the contestants on 7 vs. Wild.
 But where do they actually come from?

 The supposedly deserted island of 7 vs. Wild is full of plastic waste.
 Source : Fritz Meinecke on YouTube, “7 vs. Wild: Panama – Deadly Paradise | Episode 2”, 49:50